GET TO KNOW DR FARHADIEH

 Is pride a sin 🙂?
-Without a shadow of a doubt its finding and having the audacity to ask my wife to marry me.
+Without a shadow of a doubt it is finding and having the audacity to ask my wife to marry me.
 I think in my career completing triple board certification and formal clinical fellowships were a special to me.
 Being recognised by my respected international peers for my contributions to our field with our textbook remains an academic and clinical highlight.
-Its like an Oscar for an actor 🙂
+It’s like an Oscar for an actor 🙂.

-I like all surgeries, its one of my favourite things about plastic surgery.
-The body is the mission, problems solving and technical aspects are applicable across the board.
+I like all surgeries, it’s one of my favourite things about plastic surgery.
+The body is the mission, problem solving, and technical aspects are applicable across the board.
 The same effort that goes into a facelift can be used for reconstruction of the face after trauma or cancer.
 The same meticulous attention to detail of microsurgery can be applied to breast augmentation or rhinoplasty surgery.

 Difficult question, if it were possible from a personal perspective to my magical childhood 1983 or 1984 to be precise.
 Outside of my own interests I would want to witness too many events to be able to mention just one.